JakeSteam/blog-personal/_drafts/2024-02-16-forza-horizon-5-comedy-cars.md

 Whilst humour is subjective, I'm British so unsurprisingly enjoy a bit of slapstick, a bit of absurdist, and a [bit of shitshow comedy](/the-irresistible-allure-of-shitshow-comedy/).
 Luckily, Forza can offer all of these if you look hard enough, and combining a stupid car, livery, outfit, and horn can make you the laughingstock of a race.
 Perfect.

-I've linked the Forza wiki for all of these, which contains information on how to obtain each.
+I've linked the Forza wiki article for all of these, which contains information on how to obtain each.
 Some might be DLC or very expensive, sorry!

 ## Cars